TLeaves/chromium-crosswalk/docs/login/user_types.md

     *   If the test user is logged in using `LoginManagerMixin`, the injected `UserContext` has to have the refresh token matching the token passed to `FakeGaiaMixin`.
+*   Note that `LoggedInUserMixin` is a compound helper mixin that conveniently packages the mixins mentioned above into an easy-to-use interface.

 ## Guest